 Configuration changes take about half a minute to apply, but CDNSun suggest it can “take up to 20 minutes” before changes apply globally.

-Documentation is okay but is limited in technical details and .
+The documentation is okay but is limited in technical details and seems to be incomplete.

 Respects the origin’s Cache-Control header by default but doesn’t support the stale-if-error/stale-while-revalidate extension.
 This means performance on pages with shorter expiration dates can be degraded compared to a CDN provider that support this feature.
 Preserves but ignores the standard Vary header mechanism.